 The vast wilderness of Kruger National Park delivers the ultimate safari experience with sunset game drives and the chance to see lions, buffalo, elephants and more roaming their natural habitat.
 Adventure hotspots include the Panorama Route’s Graskop Gorge for ziplining, and the mountainscapes of Sani Pass and Drakensberg (inspiration for part of J.R.R Tolkien’s Middle Earth).
 Many of these highlights come together on Flash Pack’s South Africa adventure.

-Where to stay as a solo traveller in South Africa
+Where to stay as a solo traveler in South Africa

 Luxury safari lodges are a major part of the country’s global appeal and the ideal way to experience solo travel in South Africa: usually all-inclusive, they tend to come with pools, spas, fine dining food, outstanding game drives included and knowledgeable guides who can spot a cannily camouflaged leopard a mile off.
 In the wealthy Winelands towns of Franschhoek and Stellenbosch it’s all about staying on a boutique wine estate.
 Meanwhile, Cape Town and Johannesburg both have a burgeoning boutique hotel scene, where you’ll have your pick of chic, central hotels with rooftop bars and epic views.

-With Flash Pack, you’ll typically share a room, swerving the single supplement that normally puts smart stays out of reach for solo travellers.
+With Flash Pack, you’ll typically share a room, swerving the single supplement that normally puts smart stays out of reach for solo travelers.
 Prefer a private room?
 That’s fine, too.

 How to get to South Africa